|

 Following is a brief description of the military and civilian careers undertaken by the Institute for Defence and Security Studies NSW Board Members.
 The information illustrates the depth of experience that Board Members bring to bear on the complex issues they face as Councillors serving the Institute and the wider community.
 OFFICE BEARERS, ELECTED BOARD MEMBERS AND OBSERVERS

+Diana spent her working life as a lawyer in Sydney, with a decade at the Sydney bar in the 1990s.
 In the latter part of the thirty plus years of her legal career, working at a firm of private solicitors, she ran an online bulletin covering recent case law; that was between 2007 to 2012.
 The bulletin was emailed out five days a week.
 Diana's interests include English literature, European culture and creative writing.
-Over the past four years, an Australian journal has published half a dozen essays she has written about Australian literature and musicology.
+In recent years she has had some essays published about Australian literature and song.
 Her father was a Coast Watcher in New Britain during WWII, and therefore she has a particular interest in that part of Australia's military history.

 Chris is a Member ANI, USNI, Navy League, SIA, UNSW alumnus, IEEE, ACM, Engineers Australia.
 He is currently Compiling a Nuclear Propulsion Roadmap for Australia.